Griscelli syndromeE70.3

 The syndrome is genetically heterogeneous.

-It is caused by mutations in the MYO5A gene, which codes for myosin VA (GS1), or in the RAB27A gene (GS2).
-The RAB27A and MYO5A genes are located in chromosome region 15q21.
-Patients with RAB27A mutations manifest cytotoxic defects and uncontrolled activation of T-lymphocytes and macrophages in addition to the pigment abnormality.
-The consequence is a so-called hemophagocytic lymphohistiocytosis.
-Patients with a defect of myosin-VA have, in addition to the pigment disorder, an early onset of neurological symptoms without disturbances of the immune system.
+Causes include mutations in the MYO5A gene, which codes for myosin VA (GS1), or in the RAB27A gene (GS2).
+The RAB27A and MYO5A genes are located in the chromosome region 15q21.
+Patients with RAB27A mutations manifest cytotoxic defects and uncontrolled activation of T lymphocytes and macrophages in addition to the pigment abnormality.
+The result is a so-called hemophagocytic lymphohistiocytosis.
+Patients with a defect in myosin VA have an early onset of neurological symptoms in addition to the pigment disorder, without immune system disorders.

-In GS3 (OMIM 609227) there is a mutation in the MLPH gene, which codes for the protein melaophilin.
+GS3 (OMIM 609227) is caused by a mutation in the MLPH gene, which codes for the melaophilin protein.

 Clinical featuresThis section has been translated automatically.